near-mezze/mezze-tech-tutorial/tutorials/lottery.md

 `/lottery/`

-This is where we will be writing all our contract code and Unit Tests.
+This is where we will write our contract code and Unit Tests.
 If you are in the <nobr><span class="code-emphasis inline-block">getting-started</span></nobr> branch, you should see that a few of the `.ts` files are empty.
 Don't worry.
-We will be filling these files back up with code in no time.
+We will be filling them with code soon.

 ## Let's Start Coding!

 Open your `src/lottery/assembly/index.ts` file, and paste the following at the top of the page: